How to Run a Local LLM on Windows in 2026

 What is the difference between "instruct" and "base" models?

-- Base models are the raw, foundational models that are trained on a massive dataset of text.
-They are good at completing text but are not inherently conversational.
-They are primarily used as a foundation for further fine-tuning.
+Instruct models are fine-tuned for conversation and following instructions - they are the best choice for chatbots and general Q&A. You should almost always start with an "instruct" or "chat" version of a model.
+Base models are the raw, foundational models trained on a massive dataset of text.
+They are good at completing text but are not inherently conversational, and are primarily used as a foundation for further fine-tuning.

 How do I check how much VRAM I have on Windows?